Rapinoe-led US beats Argentina 6-0 to win SheBelieves Cup - WTMJ

 Morgan scored in 84th, her first goal since giving birth to her daughter Charlie last May.
 It was her 108th international goal, moving her into sole possession of fifth place on the team’s career list.

+“I’m very excited to get my first goal back with the national team and join the list of moms on the team who have scored goals and played as a national team player,” Morgan said.
+“I just want to be an example for other female athletes who are moms or want to become moms, knowing that they still belong in the game.”

-Press scored on a header a short time later for her 11th goal in her last 15 games.
+Press scored on a header before the final whistle for her 11th goal in her last 15 games.

 The United States improved to 4-0 against Argentina.